Electrodynamics of correlated electron systems: Introduction

-Although there are many different photon spectroscopies that can be discussed, that span these scales, in these lectures I concentrate on `optical' spectroscopies, which I define as techniques which involve transitions with net momentum transfer $q=0$ and whose absorption and polarization properties are governed by the optical dipole matrix element.
-I do not discuss the fascinating and important work being done using other photon spectroscopies using light and charge in correlated systems with for instance, Raman spectroscopy \cite{Devereaux07a}, electron energy loss, Brillouin scattering, optical Kerr rotation, photoemission, and fluorescence spectroscopies to give a tremendously very incomplete list.
+Although there are many different photon spectroscopies that can be discussed that span these scales, in these lectures I concentrate on `optical' spectroscopies, which I define as techniques which involve transitions with net momentum transfer $q=0$ and whose absorption and polarization properties are governed by the optical dipole matrix element.
+I do not discuss the fascinating and important work being done using other photon spectroscopies using light and charge in correlated systems with for instance, Raman spectroscopy \cite{Devereaux07a}, electron energy loss, Brillouin scattering, optical Kerr rotation\footnote{Kerr rotation is discussed below in the 2018 version}, photoemission, and fluorescence spectroscopies to give a tremendously incomplete list.
+I am also not going to discuss the important work being done using THz light to look at magnetic excitations (through the magnetic dipole operator) in materials.
+The emphasis here is on charge properties.

 In the present case, the quantities of interest are typically the $complex$ frequency dependent conductivity $\sigma(\omega)$ or dielectric constant $\epsilon(\omega)$.
-Alternatively data may be expressed in terms of one of a variety of straightforward complex parametrizations of these quantities like the index of refraction $n$ and absorption coefficient $k$, or the complex surface impedace $Z_s$.
-These quantities are defined for the interaction of light with materials generically from zero frequency to arbitrarily high frequencies. in these lecture notes, however, I confine myself to the frequency range from microwaves, through the THz, to infrared, visible and ultraviolet.
+Alternatively data may be expressed in terms of one of a variety of straightforward complex parameterizations of these quantities like the index of refraction $n$ and absorption coefficient $k$, or the complex surface impedance $Z_s$.
+These quantities are defined for the interaction of light with materials generically from zero frequency to arbitrarily high frequencies.
+In these lecture notes, however, I confine myself to the frequency range from microwaves, through the THz, to infrared, visible and ultraviolet.
+These are the frequency ranges that correspond to various typical energy scales of solids.
 Each of these regimes gives different kinds of information and requires different techniques.
 For instance, microwaves are measured in cavities, striplines, or with Corbino techniques.
 THz is a huge growth area with the advent of time-domain THz and the increased use of Backward Wave Oscillators (BWOs).
 The infrared and visible range are measured by Fourier Transform Infrared Reflectivity (FTIR).
 Visible and Ultraviolet can be measured by grating spectrometers and spectroscopic ellipsometry.
 Of course there are large overlaps between all these regimes and techniques.